 Kyle Kennedy (Coach Kyle)

 Coach Kennedy (Coach Kyle) has been coaching lacrosse for twenty years in a variety of positions (Head Coach, Assistant Head Coach, Offensive Strategic Coach, Defensive Strategic Coach) at the youth, high-school, and collegiate level (DII & DIII volunteer assistant positions).
 Kyle’s love for girls and women’s lacrosse combined with his professional career focused on diversity, inclusivity, equality, and empowering women resulted in Kyle finding Girls Stix Together Lacrosse – a non-profit focused on providing lacrosse equipment, training, and coaching to underrepresented minorities.
-Kyle currently serves as Redwood High School Girls Lacrosse Program Director and Head Varsity Coach since 2015 and served as the Girls JV Head Coach in 2014.
+Kyle was the Redwood High School Girls Lacrosse Program Director and Head Varsity Coach since 2015 and served as the Girls JV Head Coach in 2014.
 As the lacrosse coach, Kyle has led the girl’s lacrosse program to strong MCAL & NCS playoff appearances.
 In 2015, Kyle took over the Redwood Girls Lacrosse program and immediately established a laser program wide focus on sportsmanship, teamwork, student athlete accountability, and cultivating a love of playing Redwood Girls Lacrosse.
+Kyle is now the Head Varsity Girls Lacrosse Coach at Archbishop Mitty High School in San Jose.
 Kyle graduated from Cal State Hayward with a degree in Sociology / Psychology and then continued his studies with a Master of Business Administration & a Master of Homeland Security & Emergency Management from Kaplan and is currently working on acquiring his PhD by writing a book on Social Cybersecurity.“Coaching girls lacrosse is a passion for me.
 To see young girls’, develop into confident teen-agers, who in-turn become amazing, passionate, empathic, adults is priceless – that is the power of a team!”
 “Teamwork is the ability to work together toward a common vision.
 It is the fuel that allows common people to attain uncommon results.”
 Kyle is the head coach for the RED team.

 Bianca Pham (Coach BPham)

 Bianca joins the RIZE staff after her first season as the Varsity assistant coach at Los Altos High School.
 From sunny San Diego, Bianca’s love and ambition for sports began as a little girl.
 Starting out with tennis at a young age, she played singles competitively and was once ranked #2 in Southern California.
 But during the 8th grade, a friend introduced her to lacrosse and she fell in love with the sport, never looking back!
 She went on to achieve recognition as one of the Top 30 players in San Diego and was recruited by several Division III schools, but decided to attend University of Pennsylvania where she continued to play club lacrosse and earned a BSE in Computer Science/Engineering.
 During work hours, Bianca is an Engineering Project Manager for the Machine Learning team at Apple.
 But after hours, her devotion is to coaching lacrosse and mentoring young athletes on how the principles of teamwork, discipline, confidence, and attitude you learn on the field also applies to success in your life off the field.
-Bianca will be coaching the STORM Team.
+Bianca is an assistant coach for the STEEL team.